Morsmalleo/AhMyth/.github/Dev/07: Experimental.md

 ## <div align="center">Dynamic "In-Memory at Runtime" Camera Class Generation & Loading</div>
 > A feature inspired by Metasploit Framework's Android Meterpreter payload.

-If this ever does become a reality this will allow AhMyth dynamically generate Classes such as its *CameraManager* class, completely in-memory by using pre-defined templates.
+If this ever does become a reality this will allow AhMyth to both dynamically generate and load Classes such as its *CameraManager* class, all completely in-memory.
-The class is then dynamically loaded in-memory at runtime to allow Camera Access on the Victim Device without the need for any phsical class files, just the templàte file the genration relies on, which should also allow for a much smaller payload.
+This feature would differ from *AndroidMeterpreter* in the sense that it would rely on a Class Template file to dynamically generate the Camera Class and then Dynamically load it at runtime, this feature would/should/could also allow for a much much smaller payload.

 <details>
   <summary>Code</summary>